 Taking diabetes out of your comfort zone brings additional challenges to blood sugar management.
 While camping, you’ll probably sleep a bit less, be more tired, and have more physical activity than usual.
 All these factors, along with many others like different foods and different mealtimes, can considerably affect your blood glucose levels.

 You will probably have to make some insulin units adjustments while camping.
 These changes might cause more low blood sugar episodes than usual.
-To handle this, pack plenty of fact-acting sugars!
+To handle this, pack plenty of fast-acting sugars!
 If you have limited packing room or need to limit weight, glucose tabs are a good solution.
 These chewable sugar tablets are compact, lightweight, and work very fast.

 Related article: Tips for Hiking with Diabetes!